 I consider myself an expert on today’s topic.
 I have the unique talent of creating horrible burned-on messes in casserole dishes, skillets, pots—even a Le Creuset dutch oven.
 I can do this on the stovetop, in the oven, outdoor grill, and microwave, too!

 I did it again just the other night.
 I returned a stainless steel frying pan to the burner set to medium after I’d plated most of its contents and walked away.

 We had a lovely meal of Shrimp Scampi Bowls (thank you Home Chef) while that pan sat there and created yet another opportunity for me to demonstrate my unique skill.
 It was bad.

-But first, let me summarize the methods that do not work for me because honestly, I don’t want to have to expend the effort required to make them work:
+But first, let me summarize the methods that do not work for me because honestly, they take too long and require more effort than I am willing to put out to make them work.

 Baking soda and dish soap